joaoag/madcoders_makersbnb/README.md

 ### Run the tests ###

 1. Check that the codes are passing the test.
 From the root *madcoders_makersbnb* directory, run the *spec*.<br/>
-You can check all the files in one goal:
+You can check all the files in one go:

 ```shell
 $ cd madcoders_makersbnb